In order to be accelerated by the Ethos-U NPU the network operators must be quantised to either 8-bit (unsigned or

--e option to the above install commands like so:
+-e option to the install command like so:

 pip3 install -e .[dev]

 If you plan to contribute to the Vela project (highly encouraged!) then it is recommended to install Vela along with the pre-commit tools (see Vela Testing for more details).

 Vela is run with an input

-.tflite file passed on the command line.
+.tosa (EXPERIMENTAL) file passed on the command line.
 This file contains the neural network to be compiled.
 The tool then outputs an optimised

 _vela suffix in the file name, along with performance estimate (EXPERIMENTAL) CSV files, all to the output directory.
 It also prints a performance estimation summary back to the console, see Vela Performance Estimation Summary.

 my_model.tflite.
 The optimised version will be output to